facebookarchive/torchnet/README.md

 luarocks install torchnet
 ```

-To run the MNIST example from the paper, run:
+To run the MNIST example from the paper, clone this repository and run:
 ```
 th example/mnist.lua
 ```